Leviticus 27:30-33

 The tithe belongs to the Lord and must be honored as holy without alteration.

-30 “ ‘All the tithe of the land, whether of the seed of the land or of the fruit of the trees, is Yahweh’s.
-It is holy to Yahweh.
+30 Thus any tithe from the land, whether from the seed of the land or the fruit of the trees, belongs to the LORD; it is holy to the LORD.

-31 If a man redeems anything of his tithe, he shall add a fifth part to it.
+31 If a man wishes to redeem part of his tithe, he must add a fifth to its value.

 The tithe belongs to the LORD and must be honored as holy without alteration.